AfrinJahanEra/TechSage/README.md

 ```

 > [!CAUTION]
 > Be cautious with `--force`.
-It may upgrade packages that break project.
+It may upgrade packages that break the project.

 and serve it with Django or a production web server.
 Don’t deploy with `npm run build`.